spacelift-io/user-documentation/docs/product/administration/slack-integration-setup.md

 Once you have populated your configuration, just run the installer as described in the [installation guide](./install.md#running-the-installer).

 After the installation script finishes.
-You can now go to your selfhosted Spacelift instance, to Settings -> Slack and install the Slack app into your workspace.
+You can now go to your self-hosted Spacelift instance, to Settings -> Slack and install the Slack app into your workspace.